solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

 ## Requirements

-- You must have a working Azure subscription to carry out this hands-on lab step-by-step without a spending cap to deploy the Barracuda firewall from the Azure Marketplace.
+- You must have a working Azure subscription to carry out this hands-on lab step-by-step.

 ## Before the hands-on lab

-Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.
+Refer to the [Before the hands-on lab](Before%20the%20HOL%20-%20Migrate%20and%20modernize%20case%20for%20Linux%20and%20OSS%20DB%20to%20Azure.md) setup guide manual before continuing to the lab exercises.

 ## Exercise 1: MySQL database migration